- CAPE COD

 - MARTHA’S VINEYARD

 When the Soviets launched Sputnik in October of 1957, the U.S. government got serious about technology.
 Two government agencies were created by the Eisenhower administration: the National Aeronautics and Space Administration and the Advanced Research Project Agency.
-ARPA, which was later renamed DARPA when “Defense” was added to the title, created the Internet, although it’s hard to say the Internet was invented in any one place or time as it was an amalgamation of several different advancements—a major, maybe the most major, happening in Cambridge.
+ARPA, which was later renamed DARPA when “Defense” was added to the title, created the Internet, although it’s hard to say the Internet was invented in any one place or time as it was an amalgamation of several different advancements-a major, maybe the most major, happening in Cambridge.
 Funny to think that it can now be seen all over the place, from high-speed city options to rural internet satellite services.

 Computers were rapidly growing as major elements of all technological development throughout the 20th century.
 In Cambridge, Vannevar Bush had created the first analog computer at MIT, and Howard Aiken later developed the first digital computer at Harvard.